cboudereau/docker-sybase/examples/chaostesting/README.md

 ![Server rates without toxics](./1-server-no-toxics.png)

 ## Example with Toxics
-We can see that the that from the client point of view the rate is lower than before (1rps > 0.04rps).
+We can see that from the client point of view the rate is lower than before (1rps > 0.04rps).
 ![Client counter with toxics](./0-client-toxics.png)
 ![Server rates with toxics](./0-server-toxics.png)